Our Favourite Dog-Friendly Pubs in the Peak District

 The Stable Bar

 The Stable Bar (part of the Monsal Head Hotel and Restaurant) is 100% dog friendly, and its location is possibly one of the best in the Peak District for walks and views.
 From the Monsal Head, you overlook the Monsal Head viaduct and Monsal Trail with stunning scenery all around.
-The Stable Bar is a short diversion off the Monsal Trail or there is plenty of parking if arriving by car.
+The Stable Bar is a short diversion off the Monsal Trail, and there is plenty of parking if arriving by car.
 The Stable Bar food and beer is always good quality, there are some doggy snacks at the bar for four-legged friends, and during the better weather, there’s plenty of seating at the front.
 The Stable Bar has some rather wonderful cubicles, which were the old stalls for horses, and each one has the horse's name above.
 And there’s always a log fire lit when needed.

 Where To Stay Near Bakewell